Long Dương

-Long arrived in New Orleans in 1975, and has since been involved in the community in a variety of ways, such as being a counselor for St. Josephs church since 1977.
+Long arrived in New Orleans in 1975, and has since been involved in the community in a variety of ways, such as being a counselor for St. Joseph Catholic Church since 1977.

 After our interview, Long requested that we take a photo with him and the flag of South Vietnam.

-A mural at St. Josephs to commemorate 50 years since the Fall of Saigon.
+A mural at St. Joseph Catholic Church to commemorate 50 years since the Fall of Saigon.

-St. Josephs, the church that Long Duong volunteers at.
+St. Joseph Catholic Cu, the church that Long Dương volunteers at.

 Eli Schwartz: